Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 size is 128 bytes.

 Ideally, we —at the very least— want one `RoomListItem` to fit in a cache line.
-Compacting the type to avoid inner paddings would be ideal.
+Compacting the type to avoid inner padding would be ideal.
 If there is a _cache miss_ in L1, the CPU will look at the next cache, so L2, and so on, until reaching the main memory.
-The cost of a cache miss is then: look up in L1, plus cache miss, plus look up in L2 etc.
+So the cost of a cache miss is: look up in L1, plus cache miss, plus look up in L2, etc.

 [`sysctl`]: https://man.freebsd.org/cgi/man.cgi?query=sysctl
 [`getconf`]: https://linux.die.net/man/1/getconf